The features that make Puget Sound

 There are 153,000 registered recreational vessels and 3,600 commercial vessels in the Puget Sound area.
 Because vessels move throughout Puget Sound,

-Protecting shellfish resources helps safeguard public health and our economy
+Protecting shellfish resources helps safeguard public health and the economy

 People can get sick from eating shellfish polluted with bacteria from boat waste discharges.
 When bacterial pollution makes shellfish harvest restrictions necessary, our recreational and commercial shellfish industries suffer.
 Even small amounts of sewage discharges over or near shellfish beds can cause enough pollution to require harvest closures.
 Studies and modeling have shown that pollutants from vessel discharges are typically much higher than state water quality standards.
 Pollutants can quickly reach sensitive resources and pose a risk to water quality and public health.